-- for stormwater quality improvements and stormwater infiltration.
+- area will be implemented to assist in reducing the prevalence of mosquitoes. - Super-swale: the super swale will provide a bioswale for stormwater quality improvements and stormwater infiltration.
 It is an integral component of the landscape setting with footpath or boardwalk waving through the planting areas.
 Educational signs and interactive landscape elements will be installed to describe the sustainable water management system in the park.
 The extent of super-swale will be determined at detail design stage. - Car parks: car park planting makes significant contribution to the arrival experience and reduction of pollutants from the surface runoff.
 Bioswale will be installed in new and existing car parks wherever space permits.

-4.4 LIGHTING
+4.5 LIGHTING